NRA's gun rights message not slowed by legal, money troubles

 “The NRA built up an impressive mountain of power over the course of 40 years.
 And despite their recent fall from grace, that power doesn't disappear overnight,” Sen. Chris Murphy, D-Conn., said in an interview.

-Not to say there is no hope for gun control — far from it, said Murphy, whose own views are shaped by the massacre of 20 children in Newtown, Conn. on Dec.
-14, 2012, and the subsequent (successful) effort by the NRA to stop gun legislation in the aftermath.
+Not to say there is no hope for gun control — far from it, said Murphy, whose own views are shaped by the massacre of 20 children at a school in Newtown, Connecticut, on Dec.
+14, 2012, and the subsequent, successful effort by the NRA to stop gun legislation in the aftermath.

 He said Democratic gains in Congress, despite the efforts by the NRA to stop candidates, are one measure of a change in the dynamic.
 Another is a shift in some public opinion.
 A Gallup poll in 2019 found the percentage of people viewing the NRA favorably dropping below 50% for only the second time in three decades.